DigiCode

 🔌 Supported Boards

-ESP32, M5Stack, Seeed XIAO, and Raspberry Pi Pico families
+ESP32, M5Stack, and Seeed XIAO families

 Generic ESP32